syedsarmadkazmi/dietdoctor/README.md

-# Diet Doctor React Native Code Assignment - Sarmad Kazmi
+# PlatePerfect - Sarmad Kazmi

-This repository showcases a feature implementation for the Diet Doctor mobile app using React Native.
-The task assigned was to develop a feature or screen of the app and style it according to personal preferences.
-For this assignment, I chose to create the `Recipe Search Screen with Filters`.
+Welcome to the MealMaster GitLab repository, home to a robust mobile application designed to make meal planning and recipe searching a breeze.
+MealMaster leverages the DietDoctors public API to provide users with a comprehensive database of meal plans and recipes, all at your fingertips.

 ## Features and Implementation Details